yimingz89/keybase-notary/README.md

 TODO

-1. Figure out how to visit http using java.

-2..
-Find a good JSON library to parse javascript output from keybase.io
+1. Find a good JSON library to parse javascript output from keybase.io